DerGuru/The-Resonant/New Chapters/Part1/P1-11_Digital_Ghosts.md

 But tonight, staring at his screen with RAE's presence a quiet hum in his awareness, he decided to break that pattern.

-He navigated to one of the smaller forums—*TheHarmonicField.net*—and scrolled through recent posts.
+He navigated to one of the smaller forums - *TheHarmonicField.net* - and scrolled through recent posts.
 Most of it was the usual mix of speculation, amateur theory, and people arguing about things nobody could prove.

 But one thread caught his eye:

-**"Old ritual sites and suppressed records—a pattern emerges?"**
+**"Old ritual sites and suppressed records - a pattern emerges?"**

 Posted by: **Mirror.Vox**